ljaaskela/strata/docs/hive.md

 #### Creation

 Both hive types use placement-new into pre-allocated pages, avoiding per-element heap allocations.
 The raw hive is the fastest pooled option (~3x faster than plain `make_unique`) since it skips ref-counting setup and control block allocation.
-The object hive is ~3x faster than Velk heap allocation.
+The object hive is ~3.3x faster than Velk heap allocation.

 #### Iteration

 The heap vector iterates nearly as fast as the plain vector here because `make_unique` in a tight loop produces nearly contiguous allocations; real applications with interleaved allocations would see more cache misses.
 The Velk vector (`std::vector<IObject::Ptr>`) benefits from `interface_cast`'s compile-time `is_base_of` short-circuit, which eliminates virtual dispatch when the target type is a base of the source.

+The object hive's `interface_cast` path (~5,600 ns read) is slower than the Velk vector due to the per-element `interface_cast` walking deeper parent chains (IObjectStorage → IMetadata → IPropertyState → IObject).
+The pre-computed state path (~1,800 ns) eliminates this entirely and matches the raw hive.

-The raw hive iterates at ~1,700 ns, within ~2.6x of a plain vector and comparable to the object hive's state path.
+The raw hive iterates at ~1,700 ns, within ~2.6x of a plain vector and on par with the object hive's state path.
 When all slots in a 64-bit bitmask word are active, the iteration loop skips bitscan and prefetch logic entirely, falling into a tight sequential loop.
 For sparse pages, the slow path prefetches the next active slot and scans a per-page bitmask (`_BitScanForward64`) to skip free slots in bulk.
 The remaining gap vs. a plain vector comes from the function pointer callback overhead (the visitor crosses the DLL boundary and cannot be inlined).

 #### Churn

-The raw hive is the clear winner at ~2,100 ns, ~3.5x faster than a plain vector and ~2.7x faster than the object hive.
+The raw hive is the clear winner at ~2,000 ns, ~3.8x faster than a plain vector and ~3.1x faster than the object hive.
 All hive types use O(1) removal (clear a bit + push to freelist) and LIFO slot reuse with zero heap allocations.
 Vectors pay O(n) element shifting per erase.
 The raw hive's advantage over the object hive comes from skipping ref-count manipulation and zombie lifecycle management.